UCLA-TBP/tbp-mailing/README.md

 Second, the allowed SASL mechanisms are `plain login digest-md5 ntlm cram-md5`.
 This is carried over from the previous implementation, and may be edited within dovecot's `config/conf.d/10-auth.conf`.
 Because both `digest-md5` and `cram-md5` are allowed, passwords are stored in plaintext within dovecot's `users` file.
 All users currently are authenticated with the same password (but we all currently authenticate under president anyways).

+Also, postfix currently runs with `compatibility_level = 2`.
+This means that the [backwards compatibility safety net](http://www.postfix.org/COMPATIBILITY_README.html) is disabled.
+If legacy configurations need to be used, either make the relevant changes described in the link or set the compatibility level to reenable the net.

 To my understanding, the server currently runs under unsecured connections, so only port 25 is used and neccessary.
 More ports may be added if need be.